comforttiger/tiger-website/public/made/conlang/tuki-tiki/cheat-sheet.typ

 open-ended questions are asked by replacing the missing information with timi.

 _li timi_ #titi[li timi] -- what is this?

-// == la
-// la establishes context. what comes before la is context for what comes after. it's kind of like a reverse lu. la can have a whole sentence before it.

-// == where's pi?!
-// tuki tiki doesn't have any pi equivalent. instead, context determines whether a phrase means something which would feature pi or not.

-// _kiku tuki tiki_ \
-// #titi[kiku tuki titi] \

-// is tuki tiki modfying kiku, or is tiki modifying kiku tuki? it's up to context!
 ]